 Free camping is also called:

 - Dispersed camping

 - Dry camping

 At the end of this article, we’ll also give you some tips to get big discounts on paid campsites which offer a few additional amenities.

-The Types of Free Camping
+Types of Free Camping

 Boondocking or Dispersed Camping

-Primitive or Backcountry Camping
+Primitive or Back country Camping

 Primitive camping blurs the line with dry camping a bit, but we find that it typically means tent-camping only.
-Usually you are walking in your gear away from your car to get to a fire pit and picnic table.
-It is frequently synonymous with backpacking and is a adventure all of its own rather than just a place to crash.
+Usually this means walking gear far away from your car to get to a fire pit and picnic table.
+It is frequently synonymous with backpacking and is an adventure of its own rather than just a place to crash.